 The preference shares are only redeemable at the option of the Company.
 The preference shares do not confer any further right of participation in the profits or assets of the Company.
 On the redemption of the preference shares the nominal amount of the preference shares will be redeemed to the members of the Company along with the amount of any preference dividend accrued on such shares.
 On a winding up, they carry a preferential right of return of capital ahead of the ordinary shares.

-16. Contractual commitments
+17. Contractual commitments

-2022 2021 £'000 £'000 Loans and advances to customers available for future drawdown 139,505 151,979 Loans and advances to customers available for future drawdown 139,505 151,9
+2023 £'000 2022 £'000 Loans and advances to customers available for future drawdown 129,039 139,505

-17. Financial assets and financial liabilities
+18. Financial assets and financial liabilities